America in the 1920s was a country alive with the wild fun of jazz, speakeasies, and a new kind of woman—the flapper.

 As the ultimate flapper, Vera captures the attention of two high rollers, a handsome nightclub owner and a sexy gambler.
-On their arms, she gains entree into a world filled with bootlegged bourbon, wailing jazz and money to burn.
-She thinks her biggest problem is choosing between them, until the truth comes out.
+On their arms, she gains entrée into a world filled with bootleg bourbon, wailing jazz, and money to burn.
+She thinks her biggest problem is choosing between them until the truth comes out.
 Her two lovers are really mobsters from rival gangs during Chicago’s infamous Beer Wars, a battle Al Capone refuses to lose.

 The heady life she’s living is an illusion resting on a bedrock of crime and violence unlike anything the country has ever seen before.
 When the good times come to an end, Vera becomes entangled in everything from bootlegging to murder.
 And as men from both gangs fall around her, Vera must put together the pieces of her shattered life, as Chicago hurtles toward one of the most infamous days in its history, the St. Valentine’s Day Massacre.

 "…Fans of Boardwalk Empire will love Dollface.
 I know I did."

 “With the rat-a-tat tempo of a Tommy gun, Rosen delivers a smart and snappy shot of Roaring Twenties drama.”